Anishinaabe Art

 • Creating star maps for storytelling

-• Learning to create beadwork
+• Learning to create beadwork, and different jewlery

 • Drum and Dance